coin-or/CyLP/README.rst

 On Linux/macOS with pip: Installation from source
 -------------------------------------------------

-First of all, you will need to install binaries for Cbc.
+You will need to install binaries for Cbc.
 The version should be 2.10 (recommended) or earlier (current master branch of Cbc will not work with this version of CyLP).
 You can install Cbc by either by installing with your system's package manager, by downloading pre-built binaries, or by building yourself from source using `coinbrew <https://github.com/coin-or/coinbrew>`_.